[messages] Convert uses of atElement2 in member_duplicate_definition_verifier.dart.

 If you want to build Dart yourself, here is a guide to getting the source, preparing your machine to build the SDK, and building.

-There are more documents on our wiki.
+There are more documents in our repo at docs.

 Contributing to Dart